sldyns/scBiG/README.md

 adata = run_scbig(adata)
 ```

-The output adata contains the cell embeddings in `adata.obsm['feat']` and the gene embeddings in `adata.obsm['feat']`.
+The output `adata` contains the cell embeddings in `adata.obsm['feat']` and the gene embeddings in `adata.varm['feat']`.
 The embeddings can be used as input of other downstream analyses.

 Please refer to `tutorial.ipynb` for a detailed description of scBiG's usage.

+If users use Seurat for pre-processing and then use scBiG for subsequent analysis, we provide `R_tutorial.Rmd` as a reference.